Skip to navigation Skip to content

 Letters

-Programme/ Post-checking randomly selects work completed the previous business day in PANDA.
-The results are provided to management and external stakeholders as needed.
+Program/Post-checking randomly selects work completed the previous business day in PaNDA.
+The results are provided to Program Management and external stakeholders as needed.

 Targeted checks for EBPRP are completed for: